NataliaKitaoka/churn-prediction/README.md

 # 5. Results
    The results obtined untill now showed that the disbalanced training datased probabily resulted in a model with overfitting.
 Future implementations and balancing of the data will be done to improve the model building.

-# 4. Licensing, Authors, Acknowledgments
+# 6. Licensing, Authors, Acknowledgments
 I would like to thank to Kaggle for providing the dataset used in this project and it can be originally find in a Kaggle 2020 competition [here](https://www.kaggle.com/c/customer-churn-prediction-2020/overview).
+And I also would like to thanks to Clin/Devexo for this challenging oppotunity.